 The Gita describes how Lord Krishna guided warrior-prince Arjuna and allowed him to emerge victorious in the battle of Kurukshetra.
 Followers of Hinduism hold Bhagavad Geeta in very high regard.
 The book is revered as a practical guide to lead a peaceful life.

-The Bhagavad Gita uniquely promotes the importance of Yoga.
-Most ancient scriptures encourage people to lead a life as a hermit would live.
+The Bhagavad Gita (holy book of hindu in hindi) uniquely promotes the importance of Yoga.
+Most ancient hindu scriptures encourage people to lead a life as a hermit would live.
 However, the Bhagavad Gita describes this practice as very difficult.
 The book mentions one quality about Yoga through the Sanskrit quote ‘Yogah Karmasu Kaushalam.’
 It means that Yoga is a behavior or action that is perfect.
 Bhagavad Gita describes that appropriate behavior is a way to include more positivity in life.
 The sacred scripture also teaches that perfectly balanced behavior helps to keep negative energies away.
 Bhagavad Gita stresses the importance of meditation to achieve mental peace.
 One who has studied the Bhagavad Gita knows that Yoga is about reaching a state of balanced psychological and physical health, balanced emotions, and a balanced intellect.
 These are the very principles on which the art of Yoga and meditation bases itself.

 There are several shlokas in the adhyayas of Bhagavad Gita, which offer a different yet relatable perspective on Yoga and its practical application in life.

 How Do The Yoga Sutras Of Patanjali Describe Yoga And Meditation?